 The transcript is the complete student record of courses taken at the University, in addition to the number of transfer credits accepted.
-The GPA is calculated for all courses taken at the University after Fall Term 1975.
+The GPA is calculated for all courses taken at the University after Fall 1975.
 Once a baccalaureate, master's, or doctorate degree is earned, the GPA calculation starts again.

-After the completion of an undergraduate degree at FIU and upon admission to a graduate degree the GPA calculation must and will be re-started.
-The GPA for students who have completed an undergraduate or graduate degree at FIU and returning to pursue an additional degree within the same academic level, i.e., undergraduate to undergraduate or graduate to graduate, will be reset.
+After the completion of an undergraduate degree at FIU and upon admission to a graduate degree, the GPA calculation must and will be re-started.
+The GPA for students who have completed an undergraduate or graduate degree at FIU and return to pursue an additional degree within the same academic level, i.e., undergraduate to undergraduate or graduate to graduate, will be reset.
 To trigger this reset process, the student's advisors, academic department and/or college must contact the Office of the University Registrar by emailing OneStop@fiu.edu.

 Students must request their transcript online.
 The transcript will not be released if the student has a University financial liability and/or a defaulted student loan.
 Other holds may prevent the release of official transcripts.
 Students should contact the department who assigned the hold if clarification is needed.
-The University may charge a fee up to \$10.00 per transcript.
+The University charges a \$10.00 fee per transcript.
+In accordance with Florida Statute 1009.26 (17a), FIU students who are active-duty military, honorably discharged veterans of the United States Armed Forces, or spouses and/or dependents may be eligible for a transcript fee waiver.
+Please refer to the View or Order Transcripts page for further information.